🏠Long Zillow. Short Real Estate Agents?😔

 Attached are some repairs we think this house will need and what they will cost.
 If you choose to go forward with any of them, we will proceed with the repairs, and the costs will be rolled into your mortgage at no additional out-of-pocket cash for you.

 Again, your total OUT-OF-POCKET cash, should you accept this offer, will be $4,300 dollars.
 And not a penny more.

-If you would like proceed, just click “Accept this Offer” and one of our agents will be in touch with you shortly…
+If you would like to proceed, click “Accept this Offer,” and one of our agents will be in touch with you shortly…